Emmotes/ic_spoilers/docs/aeon.md

     "id": 2003,
     "flavour_text": "",
     "description": {
-        "desc": "Aeon increases the damage of adjacent Champions by $(amount)% for each Champion in the formation that is eligible for the patron she is infiltrating this week, stacking multiplicatively."
+        "desc": "Aeon increases the damage of adjacent Champions by $(amount)% for each Champion in the formation that is eligible for the patron she is infiltrating this week, stacking multiplicatively.^Only Champions that start the adventure eligible, or Champions with equipped feats that make them eligible, will count for this ability."
     },
     "effect_keys": [
         {